Peppermint6443/startup/notes.md

 #### startup notes
 * implementing this actually shouldn't be too bad, as all you have to do is change the function call
     * theoretically
+    * wow that was way harder than I was expecting...
+I need to be really careful with what datatypes I 1) pass into a function, 2) the function wants, 3) the functions return, 4) the program wants
+    * also, not declaring things with `const` was the death of me